Beyond Salary: What Benefits Matter Most to Nonprofit Employees?

 Even if not mandated, offering competitive packages gives nonprofits a significant edge in attracting and retaining talent in a competitive market.

-What Are the Top Benefits That Employees Are Looking for in 2024?
+What Are the Top Benefits That Employees Are Looking for?

 • Affordability and Transparency: Employees are savvier than ever when it comes to benefits.
 They want clear and concise information about their options, including costs, deductibles, and out-of-pocket expenses.
 Easy-to-understand explanations and user-friendly online portals make it easier for employees to make informed decisions about their benefits package.